Skip to main content

 • Anaesthesia and theatre nursing skills

-Students will attend College up to a 2 ½ year period and aim to gain full RCVS registration within 27 months.
-During this time students will be required to attend Greenmount Campus one day per week.
+Students will attend College up to a 2 ½ year period, during which, students will be required to attend Greenmount Campus one day per week.
+Students will aim to gain full RCVS registration within 3 years.

 Students will not incur Awarding Body or Tuition fees.
-Students pay for RCVS registration fees and examination resit fees, if applicable.
-Travel costs to GB for final Clinical Examinations will be payable by the student.
+Students or their employment will pay for RCVS registration fees and examination resit fees, if applicable.

 Modules are assessed through online multiple choice examinations, written assignments and an online e-portfolio of Clinical Skills.
-The final assessed component of the course is a clinical examination (OSCE), which is currently taken at an assessment centre in England.
+The final assessed component of the course is a clinical examination (OSCE).
+OCSEs will take place once a year in NI and three times a year in GB.
+Students who choose take OCSEs NI will not have to pay fees.
+Students who choose to take this examination in GB will have to pay travel and fee costs.

 Attendance at College is supported by employment in a CAFRE approved training practice throughout the course duration.
 Only when all components of the course are successfully completed are individuals eligible to join the RCVS Register of Veterinary Nurses.
 To become a registered veterinary nurse students must successfully complete both the clinical employed period as a student nurse and the college based components of the course.